- Doodle Socks

 Do you know a budding artist?
 This set is a fun way to foster their creativity.
 The art set includes crayons, oil pastels, colored pencils, and watercolors, 142 pieces.
 The collection comes housed in a handy wooden carrying case for artists on the go.
 This is appropriate for kids aged in their tweens and older.

 The best gifts are those that remind you of the giver.
 That’s what’s so special about these matching bracelets, one for you and one for her!
-The bracelets are a perfect gift for a far-away auntie, grandmother, or family friend.
+The bracelets are perfect for a far-away auntie, grandmother, or family friend.
 The bracelets are adjustable and made to fit most wrists and will win you the coolest gift giver award.

 Nothing is more important than family!
 This family tree wall decal makes a great addition to a child’s bedroom.
 The decal is peel and stick and removable.
 The “frames” can display a child’s favorite family photos.
 The decal measures 80 x 63 inches.
 You might even add this to your wish list!